xiamidaxia/xpm/README.md

 v0.0.6

-a simple javascript package manager that can manage the client side and server side code together.
+a powerfull webside package manager that can manage the client side and server side code together.

+also bind many powerful tools like coffeescript, less, stylus, jade, imagemin, mocha, chai and so on.

 use in the [xiami](https://github.com/xiamidaxia/xiami) web server